 As a binary example that provides interesting insights, SK agreement with a helpful satellite that is a remote source [21, p.
 118], [22, p.
 78] whose outputs are measured through independent binary symmetric channels (BSCs) is considered in [1], [23].
-The satellite setting with BSCs illustrates that twoway and multi-round public communication, unlike one-way public communication, allows to achieve a positive SK rate even when both Alice's and Bob's observations of the noisy satellite outputs have a lower quality than Eve's observations.
+The satellite setting with BSCs illustrates that two-way and multi-round public communication, unlike one-way public communication, allows to achieve a positive SK rate even when both Alice's and Bob's noisy observations of the satellite outputs have a lower quality than Eve's noisy observations.
 The conditions for this result to hold are that Eve's measurement channel should not be noiseless and Alice's and Bob's measurement channels should have positive channel capacities; see also [24, Section 1.4] for precise definitions.

-To achieve a positive SK rate with two-way and multiround public communication advantage distillation protocols are used, including the repetition code protocol [1], the parity check protocol [23], [25], and other protocols such as in [10], [26], [27].
+To achieve a positive SK rate with two-way and multiround public communication advantage distillation protocols are used, including the repetition protocol [1], the parity check protocol [23], [25], and other protocols such as in [10], [26], [27].
 Advantage distillation protocols aim to provide an information-theoretic advantage to the legitimate parties by selecting a subset of their observed symbols for which legitimate parties have an advantage over Eve.
 To focus on scenarios where advantage distillation is necessary to reliably agree on a SK, a metric called channel quality ratio is defined in [24] as the maximum of the ratio of the capacity of the Eve's BSC vs. the capacity of Alice's or Bob's BSC.
 For the satellite setting with BSCs, the SK capacity is shown to decrease quadratically in the channel quality ratio when it is sufficiently large, achieved by using the parity check protocol [24].
-Furthermore, extensions of the satellite setting with BSCs to channels with binary phase shift keying (BPSK) modulated inputs and additive white Gaussian noise (AWGN) components are considered in [5], [28], the former of which proves a sufficient condition to achieve a positive SK rate and the latter proves that using soft information increases the achievable SK rate as compared to a BSC that can be obtained by applying a 1-bit uniform quantization at Alice and Bob.
+Furthermore, extensions of the satellite setting with BSCs to channels with binary phase shift keying (BPSK) modulated inputs and additive white Gaussian noise (AWGN) components are considered in [5], [28], the former of which proves a to be valid also with a strong secrecy constraint that is not normalized by the blocklength.
+Furthermore, improved lower and/or upper bounds on the SK capacity for general probability distributions are proposed, e.g., in [5]-[8].
+A necessary and sufficient condition for the SK capacity to be positive for general probability distributions with two-way and multi-round public communication is provided in [9] and a sufficient condition in terms of Chernoff information is given in [10].
+Extensions to multiple parties are discussed in [11]-[15] and capacity regions for SK agreement with privacy and storage rate constraints are given in [16]-[20].

-\\Alphabetical author order.
+^{}Alphabetical author order.